Table of Contents

 In this blog post, we’ll give you several reasons why smartphone jewelry photography should be on your agenda right now.
 Click the link and find out!

-Some jewelers don’t always have the basic photography knowledge; hence, they are easily overwhelmed by complex camera settings.
+Some jewelers don’t always have basic photography knowledge; hence, they are easily overwhelmed by complex camera settings.
 In this case, you can choose to buy ready-made tools and equipment like lightboxes, which help diffuse the lighting for you if you don’t know how to control light.

 Our clients use the GemLightbox as it is a one-click diamond photography solution that doesn’t require any technical know-how; just shoot and go using your smartphones.

 Diamonds are often small; thus, you would benefit from a macro lens.
 Macro lenses are like your camera’s magnifying glass.
 They were built to handle extremely close focusing distances and, as such, capable of capturing clear, crisp, and highly-detailed images of tiny subjects.

 Macro lenses for SLRs are usually expensive, but more affordable clip-on macro lenses for smartphones can do the job just right.

 Jewelry Photography: Smartphone vs DSLR / Mirrorless Cameras

 The debate between Smartphone and DSLR / Mirrorless cameras continues to be a neverending topic in photography.
 It’s also a topic raised by our customers on a very regular basis.
 And…

 If photographing diamonds is essentially part of your day-to-day business, you’d benefit more from investing in long-term photography solutions.
 These solutions save you a lot of time, energy, and money in the long run.